-Top 5 foods to avoid for better teeth
+Here are the top 5 foods to avoid for better teeth:

 - Citrus fruits and juices